TaDaa/IOS8-FIX/README.md

 ######How to add the fix:
 - Add `<script src="fixes.js></script>` to your index.html.
 This needs to be the very first script included as it will override XMLHttpRequest, Worker, setTimeout, setInterval, requestAnimationFrame, webkitRequestAnimationFrame and the clear functions.
 - Modify overrideFramework/overrideApplication functions accordingly.
-- Any input/contenteditable element in your application will need to make a call `this.willPauseWorkers()` so that Workers will disable when keyboard is opened.  **IMPORTANT you may need to modify overrideBrowser based on how you use input fields.
+- Any input/contenteditable element in your application will need to make a call `this.willPauseWorkers()` after the element has a parent, so that Workers will disable when keyboard is opened.  **IMPORTANT you may need to modify overrideBrowser based on how you use input fields.
 The solution in there will not work for everything.
-The gist of what you need to accomplish is to force anything that opens the keyboard to call the `focus()` function that has been overridden
+The gist of what you need to accomplish is to force anything that opens the keyboard to call the `focus()` function that has been overridden  You may need to modify the styling and focus logic here depending on your frameworks.`
 - If you use web workers in your application, make sure that you only use `addEventListener` to attach the 'message' listener.
 Worker implementation is overriden in the fix so that all workers can be paused without requiring heavily modified Worker code.

 ###Other Notes: